 Here’s a suggestion.
 Two apps loading and running.
 Here’s the first one:

 Clicking on the button reports:

-(It doesn’t really do anything than report the cheater).
+(It doesn’t really do anything than print the message, the cheater).

 The second one loads like this: